jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Finished similarities (less)!
 Starting on similarities (more).

 **Thoughts** Similarities (less comfortable) was a little too easy, so will also work on the more comfortable version!

+### Day 25-26: December 5-6, Wed-Thu

+**Today's Progress**: Completed distances and index.html for similarities (more comfortable).
+Also part of matrix.html.

+**Thoughts** It took me a while to figure out how to work with tuples in a 2D matrix (Imagining it gets a little complicated), also because the CS50 explanation is not crystal clear.
+Good thing there was that youtube video that explained edit distance better.
+For matrix.html, I can now print the costs of the matrix.
+I only need to print string a and b at the top row and leftmost column.